iapilgrim/sysadmin-logs/README.md

      $ node server.js

-Now you've done that you can submit data from any host like so:
+Now you've done that you can submit data from any host which can connect to the server, like so:

      $ ./record-log "This is a test"